-- (1) Complete the application for admission for the school you want to attend. - Submit official transcripts for all potential sources of your transfer credit, including college courses you have already completed, military or professional training you have completed, including professional licenses and certifications, and credit-by-exam programs you have passed. - (3) Complete your Free Application for Federal Student Aid at FAFSA.gov.
+Complete the application for admission for the school you want to attend.

+Submit official transcripts for all potential sources of your transfer credit, including college courses you have already completed, military or professional training you have completed, including professional licenses and certifications, and credit-by-exam programs you have passed.

+Complete your Free Application for Federal Student Aid (FAFSA).